aymen94/Cryptovalue-React/README.md

 ## How to use

-Clone the repo
-* cd Cryptovalue-React
+* git clone or fork it
 * npm install
 * npm start